Jotasiete7/TortaApp-V2/docs/technical/DESIGN_DECISIONS.md

 ```

 **DO NOT:**
-- ❌ Delete the `public/openmoji/` folder (4,293 files!)
+- âŒ Delete the `public/openmoji/` folder (4,293 files!)
-- ❌ Mix with other emoji libraries
+- âŒ Mix with other emoji libraries
-- ❌ Forget attribution in About page
+- âŒ Forget attribution in About page

 **Adding New Emojis:**
 1. Visit: https://openmoji.org/library/